 If you are a film student, consider studying in Los Angeles.
 Prominent film schools located here, such as UCLA, really provide a firsthand experience into the world of moviemaking.
 You will get to be up close where many famous directors have shot films.
 Los Angeles also offers great opportunities for scriptwriting.
-If Los Angeles is off your list, Austin, Texas, Tallahassee, Florida, and Georgia are reasonable backup plans with credible programs in their own right.
+If Los Angeles is off your list, Miami, FL and New York City are reasonable backup plans with credible programs in their own right.

 Miami is an exciting city with many cultural amenities and an exhilarating environment.
 Miami is unique from other American cities in the sense that it is so heavily influenced by Latin America and the Caribbean.
 At almost every street corner you’ll have a chance to get a nice espresso pick-me-up or cafe con leche.
 With Miami being at the center of so many different things, it is a great place to study fashion, sociology, or international business.
 The South Florida area is also home to world-renowned beaches and the Everglades, making it an exceptional place for environmental science.
 There are many public and private colleges here offering study abroad opportunities.

 New York City